andrei7c4/weatherdisplay/README.md

  - publickey
  - privatekey

 If these keys are not set, internal temperature will only be shown on the display but not sent anywhere.
-Please check config.c file for additional supported parameters.
+Please see the [config.c](app/src/config.c) file for additional supported parameters.

 ***
 [![](http://img.youtube.com/vi/pryzzH_i0os/0.jpg)](http://www.youtube.com/watch?v=pryzzH_i0os)